 In my research on natural egg dyes, there seemed to be only two options: spinach or grass.
 There is no green grass at Easter in Saskatoon, so kale and zucchini skins were my experiments to try and get a better green.
 In the end, I was happiest combining my turmeric and red cabbage dyes.

 Grass, but I’ll be trying it as soon as I can!

-Brown Natural Dye
+How to Make Brown Natural Dye

 Just use coffee.
 You likely already have it on hand and it makes a lovely brown within an hour or two.
 If you make your coffee twice the normal strength you could make that time faster.

 Side note: you can also use black tea.
 I wasn’t as eager to dye eggs brown because you can easily buy brown ones at the store.

-Grape juice (mixed juices), red onion skins, chilli powder.
+Grape juice (mixed juices), red onion skins, chilli powder, and paprika.
 Again, I think this could vary wildly depending on what variety of each product you use.
 If someone knows which variety works best, please leave it in the comments!

 BONUS: You can make your eggs shiny by rubbing a small amount of oil over them.

 Check out this page for reader results and photos!
 Send me your pictures to be featured here.